Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 <center>
   <img src="/blog/img/seminar/image_captioning/Flowchart.jpg" alt="generation-process" height="70%">
-  <p>Figure 1: Flow-chart of the caption generation process.</p>
+  <p>Figure 4: Flow-chart of the caption generation process.</p>
 </center>

 ## Model Structure

 *"What is the most suitable model structure?"*, this may be one of the most important questions whenever developing a neural net.
 This question is not an easy one and can not easily be answered.
 A model will always be developed for a specific task, therefore no general answer can be given.
 However, there is some research about how to come up with a good model structure for a given task.
 In the field of image captioning Marc Tanti, et al. [[2]](#references) compared 16 different model architectures and determined the best one.
-In this tutorial we will follow their merge-add architecture, which is depicted in Figure XX below:
+In this tutorial we will follow their merge-add architecture, which is depicted in Figure 5 below:

 <center>
   <img src="/blog/img/seminar/image_captioning/theoretic_model_structure.png" alt="theoretic_model_structure" width="60%">
-  <p>Figure 2: Merge-add architecture by Marc Tanti, et al..</p>
+  <p>Figure 5: Merge-add architecture by Marc Tanti, et al..</p>
 </center>

 This model architecture takes tow vectors as inputs: